CUBoulder-2017-IML4HCI/weather_whisperer/README.md

 # Install Instructions
-First obtain a weather underground API key [here.](https://www.wunderground.com/weather/api/)
+First obtain a weather underground API key [here.](https://www.wunderground.com/weather/api/) Next create a database in [firebase](https://firebase.google.com/) copying the below format.
+Make sure the names of the fields are the same.

 ## Raspbery Pi
 This code is written for Python 3 and assumes that the Pis are connected to internet via wifi